-But remember, you should always access sensitive information on a secure connection — not an open network or public WiFi hotspot.
+But remember, if you can access it anywhere attackers can too.
+If you have to access sensitive information out of the office, do it on a secure connection — not an open network or public WiFi hotspot.
 Make sure staff who work from home use a secure wifi network.

 Ask about: Can you easily and securely collaborate on documents with colleagues and clients, eg for day-to-day business and projects?

-Benefits: Storing your data in the Cloud — rather than relying solely on a hard drive — means you won’t lose access to it if something happens to your computer or device.
-To keep sensitive data secure on the cloud, be sure to encrypt it and limit access to authorised people.
+Benefits: Storing your data in the cloud — rather than relying solely on a hard drive — means you won’t lose access to it if something happens to your hard drive.
+To keep sensitive data secure on the cloud, be sure to encrypt it, limit access to authorised people and turn on two-factor authentication.
 Some cloud services encrypt files for you.

 Ask about: Data security.
 Even if you’re no IT expert, you should still feel confident about what you’re getting.
 Before you sign up, check the contract.
 What do the terms and conditions say about cyber attacks or loss of data?
-You can also ask the service provider about any security breaches and its strategies for stopping them.
+You can also ask the service provider about their security practices and when they'll notify you if there's a breach.
 If the answers don’t satisfy you, maybe that service isn’t for you.